What is remedial massage? What are the benefits?

 - Reduction of symptoms from chronic musculoskeletal conditions.

 We aim to reduce your pain, with a relaxing and respectful treatment.
+Let us help you achieve your health goals through the power of remedial massage.

 There is good evidence around the effectiveness and benefits of massage therapy.
 It has existed in some form or another since the dawn of time, across all cultures.
 If you’d like to read further about the science, Pain Science is a good site with the evidence.